johannphilippe/hypercurve/README.md

 # Hypercurve

 ![Hybrid hypercurve](doc/png/hybrid.png)
-This hypercurve is a combination of 1/8 diocles curve, 1/8 toxoid curve, 2/8 mouse curve, and 4/8 gauss curve.
+This hypercurve is a combination of 1/8 diocles curve, 1/8 toxoid curve, 2/8 mouth curve, and 4/8 gauss curve.

 # What is it ?